weixuanxxv/wx_webapi_assignment1_l1/README.md

 ```js
 updatestudentinfo(2,"SEG",70);
 ```
-- if id given dosen't exists in `studentarray` it will be return:
+- if id given doesn't exist in `studentarray` it will be return:
  ```js
 No student id is found.
 ```